 World of Warcraft Spotlight

-Simply clicking the "Install via Curse Client" button found on the main page is all you have to do to install this addon.
+Simply clicking the "Install via Curse Client" button found on the addon page is all you have to do to install this addon.

 World of Warcraft Interview

-We also had the opportunity to hold an interview with Morricone, the original developer of Soundtrack.
-Read on to learn more about the addon's development process!
+We also had the opportunity to hold an interview with the developer behind SmartLoot, be sure to continue reading to learn more about the process behind the addon.

 How did you get into World of Warcraft?

-What made you decide to become an addon developer and what inspired you?
+What made you decide to become an addon developer?

 How did the community respond to the addon’s release?

-Roughly how much time did it take to finish the first functioning version of Soundtrack?
+Roughly how much time did it take to finish the first functioning version of SmartLoot?

-Did you come across any challenges during development?
+Did you come across any challenges during development and, if any, how did you handle them?

 What was your favourite development tool for this project?

-What stage of Soundtrack’s development process did you enjoy most?
+What stage of SmartLoot’s development process did you enjoy most?

-In addition to your World of Warcraft addon, have you ever released any custom content for other games?
+In addition to your World of Warcraft addons, have you ever released any custom content for other games?

-Besides your own projects, what are some of your favourite addons from other authors?
+Besides your own projects, what are some of your favourite addons from other authors and why?

 Do you have any advice for other aspiring addon developers?

-Having reached the end of the interview, we would like to thank Morricone for taking the time to answer our questions and of course for developing the addon in the first place!
+Reaching the end of the interview, we would like to thank MiniMule for taking the time to answer our questions!